whatwg/web-history/README.md

   the level of standards conformance in Web browsers.

 - [Opera 8](http://en.wikipedia.org/wiki/History_of_the_Opera_web_browser#Version_8)
-  released; first release version of Opera with (limited) XHR support.
+  released; notable in that it is the first release version of Opera with (limited) XHR support.

 - [The Web Platform - Browsers and Applications](http://www.w3.org/2005/Talks/0513-webplatform/)
   talk presented by Dean Jackson in the W3C track at WWW2005, with the